5ony/OBSWebSocketAHK/README.md

 Let be here some inspiration:

-- Be right back! - Pressing one key (defined in AHK) to toggle the microphone, and a "Be right back" scene item (working example in this repo)
+- [Be right back!](#toggling-microphone-or-scene-triggers-scene-change-and-microphone-toggle) Pressing one key (defined in AHK) to toggle the microphone, and a "Be right back" scene item

+- [Change text](#change-text) with hotkeys, for example for changing scores

-- activate a scene/item/filter when health is low in a game (by watching health bar pixels) or an effect is on
+- [activate a scene/item/filter](#toggle-filter-settings) when health is low in a game (by watching health bar pixels) or an effect is on

 - changing to a "Score screen" opens a local excel table where results can be displayed, changed and shown to the audience; pressing another hotkey would change back the scene and close the excel